Field-programmable gate array: Programming

 To define the behavior of the FPGA, the user provides a design in a hardware description language (HDL) or as a schematic design.
 The HDL form is more suited to work with large structures because it's possible to specify high-level functional behavior rather than drawing every piece by hand.
 However, schematic entry can allow for easier visualization of a design and its component modules.

 Using an electronic design automation tool, a technology-mapped netlist is generated.
-The netlist can then be fit to the actual FPGA architecture using a process called place-and-route, usually performed by the FPGA company's proprietary place-and-route software.
-The user will validate the map, place and route results via timing analysis, simulation, and other verification and validation methodologies.
+The netlist can then be fit to the actual FPGA architecture using a process called place and route, usually performed by the FPGA company's proprietary place-and-route software.
+The user will validate the results using timing analysis, simulation, and other verification and validation techniques.
 Once the design and validation process is complete, the binary file generated, typically using the FPGA vendor's proprietary software, is used to (re-)configure the FPGA.
-This file is transferred to the FPGA/CPLD via a serial interface (JTAG) or to an external memory device like an EEPROM.
+This file is transferred to the FPGA via a serial interface (JTAG) or to an external memory device such as an EEPROM.

-The most common HDLs are VHDL and Verilog as well as extensions such as SystemVerilog.
-However, in an attempt to reduce the complexity of designing in HDLs, which have been compared to the equivalent of assembly languages, there are moves to raise the abstraction level through the introduction of alternative languages.
-National Instruments' LabVIEW graphical programming language (sometimes referred to as "G") has an FPGA add-in module available to target and program FPGA hardware.
+The most common HDLs are VHDL and Verilog.
+National Instruments' LabVIEW graphical programming language (sometimes referred to as G) has an FPGA add-in module available to target and program FPGA hardware.
 Verilog was created to simplify the process making HDL more robust and flexible.
-Verilog is currently the most popular.
-Verilog creates a level of abstraction to hide away the details of its implementation.
 Verilog has a C-like syntax, unlike VHDL.